CogitoNTNU/MarketingAI/README.md

 **Our goal:** A software application is that allows users to input specific themes or topics for a meme or Marketing poster.
 Following this input, the application should be capable of autonomously generating relevant imagery and accompanying text.
 Subsequently, it should seamlessly integrate these elements to produce a cohesive poster

 ## Setup
-To setup the project, one needs to have alle the prerequisites installed.
+To setup the project, one needs to have all the prerequisites installed.
 Then one needs to clone the repository, setup a virtual environment, and install the dependencies.
 This is described in more detail below.

 ### Prerequisites
 Make sure you have Python installed on your machine.
 This project is developed using Python 3.9 or newer.